GregGentschev/Lithium-AI/README.md

 ### Switch doc engine from Elasticsearch to Infinity

-RAGFlow uses Elasticsearch by default for storing full text and vectors.
+Lithium-AI uses Elasticsearch by default for storing full text and vectors.
 To switch to [Infinity](https://github.com/Lithium-AI/infinity/), follow these steps:

 1. Stop all running containers: